palominodb/cacti-templates/postgres/README.md

 ### Common problems:

+If you get this message in your cacti.log, it may indicate you need to install the postgres module for php.
+(This is usually a package called "php5-pgsql"):

+    WARNING: Result from CMD not valid.
+Partial Result: The PostgreSQL exten

 If the script is connecting for the first time as the cacti user to a given host, it will prompt as a new host.
 Therefore you should connect manually or other method of getting the key into the known_hosts file on the target hosts.

 Ensure the key is set up for the correct users: